-It may also produce any or all of the following files, depending on the sequence and command attributes:
+It may also produce any or all of the following files, depending on the sequence:

-- fc.3 multipole mask(s). - fc.3.aux various beam parameters. - fc.3.aper aperture element data (units are mm and degrees). - fc.8 misalignments and tilts. - fc.16 field errors and/or combined multipole kicks. - fc.34 various optics parameters at various locations This file is not needed by SixTrack but may be used as input to the program SODD[11].)
+- fc.3 multipole mask(s).

+- fc.3.aux various beam parameters.

+- fc.8 misalignments and tilts.

+- fc.16 field errors and/or combined multipole kicks.

+- fc.34 various optics parameters at various locations This file is not needed by SixTrack but may be used as input to the program SODD[11].)

-For a full description of these files see the SixTrack website [10], the SixTrack user manual [9]; and for information on running SixTrack see the SixTrack run environment description [12].
+For a full description of these files see the SixTrack website[9], the SixTrack user manual[10]; and for information on running SixTrack see the SixTrack run environment description[12].